 There are 19 different attractions to choose from, however the ones listed above are considered the most popular and have some of the best reviews.

-Is the Go San Antonio Card a good deal?
+Is the Go San Antonio Pass a good deal?

-In order to answer this question, we'll need to take another quick look at what the Go San Antonio Card is and test out a sample itinerary.
-Firstly, this Go Card allows you three options, to either visit three attractions during a 30 day period, to visit four attractions, or to visit five attractions during that same time period.
+In order to answer this question, we'll need to take another quick look at what the Go San Antonio Pass is and test out a sample itinerary.
+Firstly, this Go Pass allows you three options, to either visit three attractions during a 30 day period, to visit four attractions, or to visit five attractions during that same time period.
 This means that the 3 Choices pass allows you the chance to visit two regular attractions and one premium attraction.
 The 5 Choices pass is very similar in that you get to visit four regular attractions and one premium attraction.
-All in all, there are seventeen regular attractions to choose from and three premium attractions.
+All in all, there are fifteen regular attractions to choose from and four premium attractions.

 Now that we know how many attractions there are, let's take a look at the pricing.
 Below you'll find a sample 5 Choices adult itinerary with front gate prices.
 This itinerary will help us to better understand if there is a savings and if that savings is worth it.

 - Six Flags Fiesta Texas (premium attraction) $85.51